Is Taroko Gorge Open? What to Know for Visiting in 2026

 Qingshui Cliffs

-The Qingshui Cliffs are right next to a section of Highway 9 which was also damaged by landslides in the earthquake.
+The Qingshui Cliffs run along coastal Highway 9 north of Taroko Gorge, which was damaged by landslides in the earthquake.

-After a period of time with only three openings to traffic per day, Highway 9 is now totally open.
+After a period of time with only three openings to traffic per day, Highway 9 is now totally open again.
 This is subject to change at any time – check the monthly updates here (click Highway 9).

-If you want to see the cliffs, you can do so from Chongde Beach (around here) or by trying this paddle boarding activity instead.
+You can also see the cliffs from Chongde Beach (around here) or by trying this paddle boarding activity instead.

 The coast also looks beautiful when viewed from Qixingtan Beach just north of Hualien city, but that’s quite a ways from the cliffs.